Hawaii Five-O (1968 TV series): Overview

 The CBS television network produced Hawaii Five-O, which aired from September 20, 1968, to April 5, 1980.
 The program continues to be broadcast in syndication worldwide.
 Created by Leonard Freeman, Hawaii Five-O was shot on location in Honolulu, Hawaiʻi, and throughout the island of Oʻahu and elsewhere in the Hawaiian Islands with occasional filming in locales such as Los Angeles, Singapore, and Hong Kong.

-The show centers on a fictional state police force led by former U.S. naval officer Steve McGarrett (played by Jack Lord), a detective captain, who is appointed by the Governor, Paul Jameson.
-In the show, McGarrett oversees state police officers – the young Danny "Danno" Williams, veteran Chin Ho Kelly (Kam Fong Chun), and streetwise Kono Kalakaua for seasons one through four.
+The show centers on an elite fictional state police unit led by former U.S. Naval officer Steve McGarrett (played by Jack Lord), a detective captain, appointed by the Governor, Paul Jameson.
+In the show, McGarrett oversees state police officers — the young Danny "Danno" Williams, veteran Chin Ho Kelly (Kam Fong Chun), and streetwise Kono Kalakaua for seasons one through four.
 Honolulu Police Department Officer Duke Lukela joined the team as a regular, as did Ben Kokua, who replaced Kono beginning with season five.
 Occasionally, McGarrett's Five-O team is assisted by other officers as needed: Det.
 Frank Kamana (Douglas Mossman), P.O.
 Sandi Wells (Amanda McBroom), medical examiner Doc Bergman (Al Eben), forensic specialist Che Fong (Harry Endo), and a secretary.
-The first secretary was May, then Jenny, and later Malia, Lani, and Luana.

 The title of the show refers to Hawaiʻi's status as the fiftieth U.S. state.
-At the time of the show's premier, Hawaiʻi had officially been a U.S. state for only nine years.
-The Five-O team consists of three to five members (small for a real state police unit), and is portrayed as occupying a suite of offices in ʻIolani Palace.
+At the time of the show's premiere, Hawaiʻi had been a state for nine years.
+The Five-O team consists of three to five members (small for a real state police unit), and is depicted as occupying a suite of offices at the ʻIolani Palace.
 Five-O lacks its own radio network, necessitating frequent requests by McGarrett to the Honolulu Police Department dispatchers.